mightysabean/cv-templating/README.rst

 the utilisation of any tool for modifying them.
 Also, it is very convenient for putting your CV information under control version.

+You can see two examples: `HTML document generated <Someone.html>`__ and `PDF document generated <Someone.pdf>`__.

-**Note 1**: If you only need your *curriculum vitae* in only one language and only using one format (for instance the europass format using latex), then probably is better that you edit a new document using the document class *europasscv* provided by tex distributions or getting the last version from `github repo <https://github.com/gmazzamuto/europasscv>`__.
+**Note 1**: If you only need your *curriculum vitae* in only one language and only using one format (for instance the Europass format using latex), then probably is better that you edit a new document using the document class *europasscv* provided by tex distributions or getting the last version from `Github repo <https://github.com/gmazzamuto/europasscv>`__.

-**Note 2**: There are many other solutions to manage CV.
-But I want not a standard and so rigid system.
+**Note 2**: There are many other solutions to manage CV, but I want not a standard and rigid system.

-**Note 3**: With europass, there is also the option of serialize a XML file for uploading to the online editor.
-That is extremely less flexible because the explicit use of a fixed data scheme.
+**Note 3**: With Europass, there is also the option of serialising an XML file for uploading to the online editor.
+That is extremely less flexible because of the explicit use of a fixed data scheme.

 What do you need
 ----------------